-Starting a blog (or website) on a budget can be a tricky endeavor.
-There are so many different hosting options to choose from at a wide range of price points—enter our comparison of Bluehost vs HostGator as we position the two against each other.
+Starting a blog (or website) on a budget can be tricky.
+There are so many different hosting options to choose from at a wide range of price points—enter our comparison of Bluehost vs. HostGator.

 You’d like to keep your blogging costs as low as possible, but you’re worried some offers are too good to be true.

-Maybe you’re also unsure what exactly you need to pay for.
-Perhaps you know you need a domain name, but you’re not sure what web hosting is, or whether that should be included.
+You may also be unsure what exactly you need to pay for.
+For example, you may know you need a domain name but be unsure what web hosting is or whether that should be included.

-In this comparison article, we’ll explain everything you need to know about two popular web hosting companies: Bluehost and HostGator.
+In this comparison article, we’ll explain everything you need about two popular web hosting companies: Bluehost and HostGator.

-We’ll take a look at what web hosting is, how these companies compare and—most importantly—what exactly you’ll be paying.
+We’ll examine web hosting, how these companies compare, and—most importantly—what exactly you’ll be paying.

 Here’s what we’re going to cover.
 You can use the quick links here to jump straight to different parts of the article: